apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Zeroth-order optimization typically operates in the realm of LoRA, and does not require you to store these activations.
 Seems like a match made in heaven.
 You can also do this context extension finetuning on actual tasks you care about while you're at it.
 Make sure it's not just effective in terms of perplexity loss, but also in practice on tasks.

-#### ZO-ing Your Model
+### Converting an Existing Model for ZO

 This has also never been done before, or at least I cannot find any references to it.

 Skip connections.
 Pretrained off-the-shelf transformers have skip connections.

 These present a problem for ZO.
-You'll want to run massive batch sizes for noise reduction purposs.
-The only think you really need to store in memory is intermediate activations.
+You'll want to run massive batch sizes for noise reduction purposes.
+The only thing you really need to store in memory is intermediate activations.
 Each skip connection doubles the size of your intermediate activations.
 In FO they're not a problem, because you're storing all of those activations permanently anyway.
 Just store an extra reference to a tensor.
 There's no extra cost.

 In ZO there is an extra cost, adding a skip connection around a block halves the batch size you can fit.
 So it would be nice to find a way to remove them.